choojun/sas/README.md

 [P10e4.sas](https://github.com/choojun/sas/blob/main/P10e4.sas) How to use PROC SGPANEL to create comparative panel with line charts

   * Bar charts can be used to visualize various types of data, such as counts, frequencies, percentages, or averages.
 They are particularly useful for displaying and comparing data from different categories.
+  * Line chart shows trends over time.
+For example, it is useful to display the growth of website traffic over a year.

 [P10f1.sas](https://github.com/choojun/sas/blob/main/P10f1.sas) How to use PROC CAPABILITY with [Q-Q plot](https://en.wikipedia.org/wiki/Q%E2%80%93Q_plot) to identify data distribution